zemd/eslint-flat-config/README.md

 # or bunx @eslint/config-inspector@latest
 ```

-## Rules

-Since `eslint` is a tool for javascript project the core set of rules is `javascript`.
-I recommend to include at minimum `javascript` rules in your configuration.

-### Recommended configs

-These set of rules are enabled by default when you call `createConfig()` function without additional parameters.
-The rules are constructed by composing `javascript()`, `typescript()` and `react()` configs.

-**Javascript config:**

-- `eslint-config-flat-gitignore` - ignores all files from your .gitignore file
-- `@eslint/js` - recommended rules **plus** the ones that were not included
-- `eslint-plugin-unicorn` - carefully hand-picked rules avoiding some style relating rules
-- `eslint-plugin-sonarjs` - all recommended rules
-- `@eslint-community/eslint-plugin-eslint-comments` - additional ESLint rules for ESLint directive comments (e.g. //eslint-disable-line)
-- `@eslint/markdown`(_disabled by default_) - helpful rules for linting code blocks in markdown files

-**Typescript config:**

-- `@typescript-eslint/eslint-plugin` - carefully hand-picked rules in conjunction with `strict-type-checked` config.

-**React config:**

-- `eslint-plugin-react` - recommended rules and some additional rules
-- `eslint-plugin-react-hooks` - recommended rules
-- `eslint-plugin-jsx-a11y` - recommended rules
-- `eslint-plugin-react-hooks-extra` - additional set of rules for react hooks.
-  - I am considering also switching from `eslint-plugin-react` to `@eslint-react/eslint-plugin` in the future, but till then can use some of the rules from underlying package.
-- `eslint-plugin-react-refresh`
-- `eslint-plugin-react-compiler`
-- `eslint-plugin-react-web-api` - recommended rules from the package

-### Available configs as additional

-Each feature can be used separately and available in the exports of the package.

-- `graphql` - rules from `@graphql-eslint/eslint-plugin` for schema and operations
-- `nextjs` - compoud rules from `recommended` and `core-web-vitals` configs from the `@next/eslint-plugin-next` package.
-- `playwright` - recommended rules from `eslint-plugin-playwright`
-- `storybook` - recommended and csf-strict rules from `eslint-plugin-storybook`
-- `tailwind` - recommended rules from `eslint-plugin-tailwindcss` except `tailwindcss/classnames-order`, since the official prettier plugin sorts classes differently.
-- `turbo` - recommended rules from `eslint-config-turbo`
-- `vitest` - recommended rules from `@vitest/eslint-plugin`

 ## Inspirations and alternatives

 - [Sheriff](https://www.eslint-config-sheriff.dev/) -- Great set of rules, but with some style restrictions